adamzr2000/k8s-metallb-installation/README.md

-# Active MetalLB in Kubernetes
+# Activate MetalLB in your Kubernetes Cluster

-This repo explains how to activate [MetalLB](https://metallb.universe.tf/)MetalLB in a Kubernetes cluster created with kubeadm.
+This repo explains how to activate [MetalLB](https://metallb.universe.tf/) in a Kubernetes cluster created with kubeadm.

+## Installation

 1. Install MetalLB: Begin by installing MetalLB on your cluster.
 You can use *kubectl* to apply the MetalLB manifest from its GitHub repository
 ```bash